Shredder (Teenage Mutant Ninja Turtles): Teenage Mutant Ninja Turtles: Mutant Mayhem (2023)

 The Shredder makes a silent cameo appearance in the post-credits scene of Teenage Mutant Ninja Turtles: Mutant Mayhem, where TCRI executive Cynthia Utrom plans to hire him to recapture the Ninja Turtles.

 Video games

-As the original TMNT video games are mostly based on the 1987 cartoon, Shredder is often based on his first cartoon incarnation.
+As the original TMNT video games are mostly based on the 1987 animated series, the Shredder is often based on that series' incarnation of the character.
 He usually executes some plan to provoke the Turtles into retaliating and defeat them; these include kidnapping April O'Neil and stealing the Statue of Liberty.
-Shredder is usually the last boss in the games.
+The Shredder is usually the last boss in the games.